Perceived Efficacy of HIV Treatment-as-Prevention Among University Students in Johannesburg, South Africa

 While evidence from South Africa, Zambia and Uganda suggest low familiarity with TasP in rural areas, information may have diffused faster in urban areas among young adults and those with access to secondary school HIV education and university health services.
-In a new journal article, Human Capital Initiative Core Faculty Member Jacob Bor, Nozipho Musakwa, Dorina Onoya and Denise Evans assessed beliefs about TasP among first-year university students in Johannesburg, South Africa, who would have all received HIV education throughout their primary and secondary schooling.
+In a new journal article published in the journal Sexually Transmitted Infections, Human Capital Initiative Core Faculty Member Jacob Bor, Nozipho Musakwa, Dorina Onoya and Denise Evans assessed beliefs about TasP among first-year university students in Johannesburg, South Africa, who would have all received HIV education throughout their primary and secondary schooling.

 - Respondents believed HIV transmission to be much more likely than reported in the scientific literature.
 On average, respondents perceived a 78.3 percent likelihood of transmission after one condom-less sex act in a mixed-HIV status couple, and an 87.9 percent likelihood of transmission after 52 sex acts, compared with objective risks of 0.3 percent and 14.5 percent.